 St. Cyril Church.
 It is a unique monument of architecture and art founded in the first half of the 12th century.
 Frescoes of the 12th century are almost completely preserved.
 O. Telihy Street, 12-B. Opening hours: 10:00-17.30, day off - Friday.

 St. Vladimir Cathedral.
-This cathedral is a classic example of Russian-Byzantine style of temple architecture.
+This cathedral, built in 1882, is a classic example of the Russian-Byzantine style of temple architecture.
 The height of the cross of the main dome is 49 meters.
-Construction works were completed in 1882.

 Since 1992, it is the main cathedral of the Ukrainian Orthodox Church of Kiev Patriarchate.
 T. Shevchenko Boulevard, 20.
 Opening hours: 9:00-18:00.

 St. Nicholas Catholic Church.
 Two 60-meter medieval Gothic towers of the church are richly decorated with sculptures made of artificial stone.
-From Soviet times, the church is used as the House of Organ and Chamber Music.
-In 1992, church service was resumed.
+Since Soviet times, the church is used as the House of Organ and Chamber Music.
+In 1992, the service was resumed.
 B. Vasilkovskaya Street, 75.

 Florovskiy Convent.
 It is the oldest existing convent in Kiev.
 Pritisko-Nikolskaya Street, 5.

 Vydubitsky (Saint Michael) Monastery.
-One of the first monasteries of Kiev.
+It is one of the first monasteries in Kiev.
 Vydubitskaya Street, 40.

-Theophany.
-Beautiful countryside on the southern outskirts of Kiev.
-The area has the status of a monument of landscape art.
-The park is popular place of rest among city residents.
+The Theophany.
+Beautiful countryside located on the southern outskirts of Kiev.
+This area has the status of a monument of landscape art.
+The park is a popular place of rest among city residents.
 Academician Lebedev Street.

-Central Botanical Garden.
-National Botanical Garden is located on an area of 130 hectares.
+The Central Botanical Garden.
+The National Botanical Garden occupies an area of about 130 hectares.
 Landscaped and botanical sites show different parts of Ukraine.
 The collection of plants consists of more than 10 thousand species.

 Kreschatiy (Kupecheskiy) Park.
 In the water tower (1877) located nearby, there is a museum of water.
-The building resembling fairy castle next to it - the new building of the Kiev Puppet Theater.
+The building resembling a fairy tale castle next to it is the new building of the Kiev Puppet Theater.

 The park is connected with the Tsar’s Garden by sixty-meter Park Bridge - one of the most romantic places in Kiev.
 The observation deck offers a beautiful view of the city.
 Vladimirskiy Descent, 2.

 Pechersk Landscape Park (also known as Pevcheye Pole - “the field for singing”).
-The park is situated on the slopes of the Dnieper River in the area of 30 hectares.
+The park is situated on the slopes of the Dnieper River.
 It is located between Kiev-Pechersk Lavra and the National Museum of the Great Patriotic War.

 The park regularly hosts exhibitions of flowers, and music festivals on Pevcheye Pole.
 I. Mazepa Street, 31.
 Opening hours: 9:00-21:00.

 Kiev in Miniature.
-This collection of miniature models of the most famous sights of Kiev is located in the park on the banks of the Dnieper River, in the territory of hydropark.
+This collection of miniature models of the most famous sights of Kiev is located in the park on the banks of the Dnieper River, on the territory of the hydropark.

 You can see 48 models of the most recognizable buildings, monuments and structures in scale 1:33.
 The park is open all year round.
 Brovarskoy Avenue, 9-v.
 Opening hours: 10:00-19:00 (Saturday, Sunday 10:00-20:00).

 Syretsky Arboretum.
-It is a monument of landscape architecture covering an area of 6.5 hectares.
+It is a monument of landscape architecture.
 The arboretum doesn’t have its own entrance.
-To get on its territory, it is necessary to pass through a checkpoint of agricultural firm “Kvity Ukraine”.
+To get on its territory, it is necessary to pass through a checkpoint of an agricultural firm “Kvity Ukraine”.
 Tiraspolskaya Street, 43.
 Opening hours: 10:00-17:00 (Saturday, Sunday 10:00-16:00).

 Bulgakov Museum.
 The museum is open in the so-called “house of Turbins”, where the writer lived from 1906 to 1919.
 The heroes of the novel “The White Guard” were living in this house.
 St. Andrew Descent, 13.
 Opening hours: 10:00-18:00 (in winter 10:00-17:00), day off - Wednesday.

-The lift takes you to the observation deck (37 meters), and by special arrangement - to the top of the shield (92 meters).
-There is an interesting exhibition of military equipment and weapons.
+Special lift takes you to the observation deck (37 meters), and by special arrangement - to the top of the shield (92 meters).
+The museum has an interesting exhibition of military equipment and weapons.
 Lavrskaya Street, 24.
 Opening hours: 10:00-17:00, day off - Monday.

-Museum of Folk Architecture in Pirogovo.
-One of the largest open-air museums in the world, a popular holiday destination.
+The Museum of Folk Architecture in Pirogovo.
+It is one of the largest open-air museums in the world, a popular holiday destination.
 The museum displays landscapes, architecture and rural life of different regions of Ukraine.

-National Aviation Museum.
-The largest technical museum in Ukraine, located near the airport “Zhulyany”.
-The museum has almost all the main types of aircraft of the Soviet civil aviation and the Air Forces of the USSR.
+The Aviation Museum.
+It is the largest technical museum in Ukraine, located near the airport “Zhulyany”.
+The museum has almost all main types of aircraft of the Soviet civil aviation and the Air Forces of the USSR.
 Medovaya Street, 1.
 Opening hours: 10:00-19:00 (in winter - 10:00-16:00).

-Museum of History of Ukraine.
+The Museum of History of Ukraine.
 The museum funds include 600 thousand exhibits reflecting all periods of the development of society in the country.
-The museum has a unique collection of Scythian gold.
+It has a unique collection of Scythian gold.
 Vladimirskaya Street, 2.
 Opening hours: 10:00-17:30, day off - Wednesday.

-Military-Historical Museum.
-The museum is devoted to the development of warfare: Cimmerian-Scythian period, Kievan Rus, the Cossack era, the World War I, the National Liberation Fight, the World War II, the Cold War, the armed forces of the independent Ukraine.
+The Museum of Military History.
+The museum is devoted to the development of warfare: the Cimmerian-Scythian period, the Kievan Rus, the Cossack era, the World War I, the National Liberation Fight, the World War II, the Cold War, the armed forces of the independent Ukraine.
 Grushevskiy Street, 30/1.
 Opening hours: 10:00-18:00 (Friday 10:00-17:00), day off - Monday.

-Museum of Contemporary Art.
-It is the first private museum in Ukraine exhibiting the works of contemporary Ukrainian artists.
-The museum’s collection includes over 4,500 unique exhibits.
+The Museum of Contemporary Art.
+It is the first private museum in Ukraine exhibiting works of contemporary Ukrainian artists.
+The collection includes over 4,500 unique exhibits.
 Glubochitskaya Street, 17.
 Opening hours: 11:00-19:00, day off - Monday.

 Khanenko’s Museum.
 The museum has a collection of Western European art of the 14th-18th centuries (paintings, drawings, sculptures), and a huge collection of art of the Middle and Far East.
 Tereschenkovskaya Street, 15-17.
 Opening hours: 10:30-17:30, days off - Monday, Tuesday.

-Natural History (Zoology) Museum.
+The Museum of Natural History (Zoology).
 The museum brings together five museums: archaeological, geological, paleontological, zoological, and botanical.

 Also, there is a three phase diorama “The Chernobyl nuclear power plant before, during and after the accident” as well as a working model of power unit of the station.
 Khoriva Lane, 1.
 Opening hours: 10:00-17:45, day off - Sunday.

-Museum of Russian Art.
-The exhibition reflects all the stages of development of Russian painting from the 13th century to the present day.
-The pride of the museum is a unique collection of works by Mikhail Vrubel.
+The Museum of Russian Art.
+The exhibition reflects all stages of the development of Russian painting from the 13th century to the present day.
+The pride of the museum is a unique collection of Mikhail Vrubel’s works.

-There is also a fairly extensive collection of many of the great masters of almost all former Soviet republics.
+Also, there is a fairly extensive collection of great masters of almost all former Soviet republics.
 Tereschenkovskaya Street, 9.
 Opening hours: 10:00-18:00, days off - Monday, Thursday.